BulbEnergy/bulb-audit/content/patterns/general/routing.md

 }
 {{</code>}}

 1. Before being able to focus the heading, a `tabindex` value of `-1` is applied.
-This value allows elements to be focused programmatically (with the `focus()` method) but does not place the uninteractive element into 'focus order', which would be confusing to the user.
+This value allows elements to be focused programmatically (with the `focus()` method) but does not place the non-interactive element into 'focus order', which would be confusing to the user.